CG80499/Attention-only-transformers/README.md

 This is very close to 1.0(meaning just copying behaviour) so the model is just copying the past couple of tokens.
 This would explain the third observation.

 What about the "direct path" (the embedding matrix followed by the unembedding matrix)?
-Usually this part of the network learns simple bigram statistics (like "Obama" follows "Barack").
+Usually, this part of the network learns simple bigram statistics (like "Obama" follows "Barack").
 Let's the sum k/|k| of the eigenvalues of the direct path.<br />

 Direct path: -0.9995849<br />